sjentsch/lsjDocs/Ch16/Ch16_Bayes_3.rst

 What should you do?
 Here are some possibilities:

 #.
-You conclude that there is no effect and try to publish it as a null
+You conclude that there is no effect and try to publish it as a result
-   result
+   where the null hypothesis had to be retained

 #.
 You guess that there might be an effect and try to publish it as a
    “borderline significant” result

 #.
 You give up and try a new study

 #.
-You collect some more data to see if the *p*-value goes up or
+You collect some more data to see if the *p*-value goes up or (preferably!)
-   (preferably!) drops below the “magic” criterion of *p* < 0.05
+   drops below the “magic” criterion of *p* < 0.05

 Which would *you* choose?
 Before reading any further, I urge you to take some time to think about it.
 Be honest with yourself.
 But do not stress